getify/Functional-Light-JS/ch2.md

 ### Early Returns

 The `return` statement doesn't just return a value from a function.
 It's also a flow control structure; it ends the execution of the function at that point.
-A function with multiple `return` statements thus has multiple possible exit points, meaning that it may be harder to read a function to understand its output behavior if there are many paths that output.
+A function with multiple `return` statements thus has multiple possible exit points, meaning that it may be harder to read a function to understand its output behavior if there are many paths that could produce that output.

 Consider: